How We’re Different

 LONG-TERM TREATMENT MEANS REAL TRANSFORMATION

 Research shows, unequivocally, that long-term sobriety is dependent on length of treatment.
-Most insurance companies suggest 14 to 21 days of treatment is enough.
-But you know that isn’t enough.
-True change takes time, and No Longer Bound believes that to our core.
+Most insurance companies will pay for 14 to 21 days.
+But real change takes time.

-By investing nine to twelve months to working on themselves, our residents double their chances of staying sober forever.
-A full year of sobriety under their belt means they will be well on their way to a life free from addiction.
+By investing one year into working on themselves, our residents double their chances of staying sober forever.
+A full year of sobriety combined with a network of support means you will be well on your way to a life free from addiction.

-No Longer Bound’s work place environments are designed to prepare men for what comes next.
-Because we care about their life after treatment, we’re going to give them much more than a lot of smoke breaks.
-We’re going to give them purpose in their day, job training and employment opportunities.
+No Longer Bound’s workplace environments are designed to prepare men for what comes next.
+We care about life after treatment, so we’re going to give a man more than a lot of smoke breaks.
+We’re going to give him job skills, meaningful ways to contribute to our community, and employment opportunities.

-Many of our problems come from how we think: “I can control my use.”
-“I can’t control my use.”
-“I’m no good.”
-“Something’s wrong with me.”
+Many of our problems come from how we think.
+“I can control my use.”
+“I’m different from other people.”
+“Something is wrong with me.”
 Addiction is not a problem of willpower.
 We want to help our residents figure out what they think and why.

 We are not meant to live life alone.
 No Longer Bound is a campus full of men who have been where you are.
 We know what addiction feels like.
 In fact, many of our staff are graduates of our program.
-They remember making the decision to come and “walk down the hill” to meet the other residents.
-They remember their first day.
-We’ve been where you are, and that’s why we care.
+They remember “walking down the hill” on their first day.
+That’s why we care.